iamskdev/community.hub/README.md

 - **Clean & Modern UI:** A beautiful and intuitive interface to provide a great user experience.
 - **Fully Responsive:** Looks great on all devices, from mobile phones to desktops.
 - **Light/Dark Mode:** A theme-switcher that respects user's system preference and saves their choice.
-- **Razorpay Integration:** Securely accept payments in INR.
+- **Secure Payment Modal:** A sleek modal for accepting payments via Razorpay.
 - **Dynamic Testimonial Carousel:** Showcase supporter feedback with a touch-friendly slider (powered by Swiper.js).
+- **Interactive Animations:**
-- **Interactive Background:** An engaging particle effect background (powered by Particles.js).
+  - Engaging particle effect background (powered by Particles.js).
-- **On-scroll Animations:** Subtle animations that trigger as you scroll down the page.
+  - Premium rotating gradient animation on logos.
+  - Subtle on-scroll animations for a dynamic feel.
+- **Interactive Components:**
+  - FAQ Accordion for commonly asked questions.
+  - Dynamic hero stats counter.
+  - Contact form with Netlify integration.
 - **PWA Ready:** Includes a manifest and theme color for a native-like app experience on mobile.
 - **Easy to Customize:** Built with clean code and CSS variables for easy theming.